-The Measures of Academic Progress (MAP) is administered annually in grades 2-10 to determine the students' achievement probability for individual success.
-Tests are administered in the fall and spring, and the results are sent home.
+The Nebraska Student-Centered Assessment Systems (NSCAS) is administered annually in grades 3-8 to determine the students' achievement probability for individual success.
+Tests are administered in the fall, the winter, and the spring, and the results are sent home.